Chapter 003: The Contract

 The sun descended.
 Sky went from gold to amber to a deep rust-red, the last clouds catching fire on the horizon before sinking into grey.
 The evening wind came cool off the land, carrying the smell of soil and green stalks.

-Thirteen looked at the fading sky and did not think about going in for supper.
+William looked at the fading sky and did not think about going in for supper.

 He thought about the dream.